 - MakeMKV relies on the CPU rather than the GPU.
 The copy-protected DVD ripping speed will largely depend on your Mac's configuration.
 Sometimes it takes a long time to finish the rip and you may also see high CPU usage or MakeMKV down errors.

 Step 1: Free download MakeMKV on your computer and then launch it.
 If the encrypted DVD disc is already in the DVD drive, MakeMKV will detect it and automatically show it.
 If not, click the source menu to select the DVD.

-Although its site is shut down due to legal issues, MacTheRipper remains an excellent free DVD ripper for Mac copy protected.
+Although its site is shut down due to legal issues, MacTheRipper remains an excellent free copy-protected DVD ripper for Mac.
 Specifically, it's able to rip DVDs protected with CSS encryption, Macrovision protection, ARccOS protection, UOP, region code, and RCE region protection.
-Serving mainly as a DVD extractor for Mac, the program can only copy protected DVDs on Mac into DVD folder or ISO Image File.
+Serving mainly as a DVD extractor for Mac, the program can only copy protected DVDs on Mac into a DVD folder or ISO image file.

 - It can easily extract content from a protected DVD without quality loss.

 - The developer of MTR offers excellent support via its forum.